pedrocardoz0/pedrocardoz0/README.md

 ## Hello 👋, my name is Pedro

 ### A little bit about me
-- 😗 Presently i'm working as intern in Life Fibra ;
+- 😗 Presently i'm working as Full-Stack Developer at O Real Valor ;
 - 🎓 I'm studying Information Systems at UNIVEM;
 - 📱 Most of my time i'm working with Next.JS;
 - 👯 I’m looking allways looking for something new 🤝;